olvaffe/olv-notes/networks/systemd-networkd.md

       Kind=veth
       [Peer]
       Name=veth0peer
-- see <tuntap.md> for manual setup
+- see <iproute2.md> for manual setup
 - a network can be further configured using a `.network` file
 - Does a bridge need an IP?
 It depends.
-    - yes when the bridge is also used as the gateway of the networks in containers
+  - a bridge is a switch
+    - frames received on one port are forwarded and sent from another port
+    - ifaces added to `br0` become ports on the switch
+  - `br0` is both the switch itself as well as an iface connecting to the switch
+    - `br0` refers to the switch itself when we do switch management
+    - `br0` refers to an iface connecting to the switch when we assign ip, routing, etc.

 ## D-Bus